The Roberta Martin Singers: Founding

-The group was founded in 1933 by Roberta Martin, who in that same year had just become acquainted with gospels music, which was different from the traditional spirituals which were popular at the time.
+The group was founded in 1933 by Roberta Martin, who in that same year had just become acquainted with gospel music, which was different from the traditional spirituals which were popular at the time.
 Theodore Frye and Thomas A. Dorsey were directing a junior choir at Ebenezer Baptist Church in Chicago, Illinois, and asked Martin to serve as the accompanist.
 From this junior choir, Martin selected six young men at random to form a group, Eugene Smith, Norsalus McKissick, Robert Anderson, Willie Webb, James Lawrence, and W.C.
 Herman.
 This group was named the Martin and Frye Singers, and in 1936, the group adopted the name of The Roberta Martin Singers.
 The Roberta Martin Singers (RMS) contained no traditional bass.
 For a brief period of time, the group was known as the Martin and Martin Singers, when Sallie Martin joined Roberta's group.
 That venture was short lived.
 In 1939, Anderson briefly left the group and returned in 1941 before departing for a final time in 1943, also in 1939, Martin added the first female voice to the group, Bessie Folk.
 By the mid-1940s, the RMS added two more women to their ranks, Sadie Durrah and Delois Barrett (Campbell), who would go on to found the Barrett Sisters.